SenlinOS/databox/manually-save-temporary-presets.md

 # Manually save temporary presets in GIMP

 **"If only GIMP could temporarily save the brush size!"**
 <br />This is a feature I want, But GIMP doesn't seem to have this feature!
-But today I unexpectedly discovered this feature: **Manually save temporary presets in GIMP.**
+But today I stumbled across this feature: **Manually save temporary presets in GIMP.**
 <br />(Although it's not autosave, but it works pretty well.
 It can save all temporary presets, not just brush size.)

 - If you installed the brush package according to the README method in my SLOS-GIMPainter project, you have already got this feature.